 First research activities in the year 2000

-When I explored the fairy circles in early 2000 in the north-west of Namibia, nearly nothing was known about these mysterious circles.
+When we explored the fairy circles in early 2000 in the north-west of Namibia, nearly nothing was known about these mysterious circles.
 No extensive data basis existed by that time and just very few hypotheses about the origin of fairy circles were mentioned in either Afrikaans language (Theron 1979, Eicker et al. 1982) or in a conference proceeding (Moll 1994).
-Our publication in the journal Basic and Applied Ecology (Becker & Getzin 2000) was the first scientific paper on the “fairy circles” topic that was listed in the Web of Science.
-This Web of Science is a subscription-based scientific citation indexing service originally produced by the Institute for Scientific Information which includes publications in peer-reviewed journal.
+In the absence of such knowledge it was thus tricky to test specific questions with our publication (Becker & Getzin 2000) in the journal Basic and Applied Ecology.
 The two competing hypotheses that existed until that time were 1) the allelopathic interaction between poisonous Euphorbia damarana plants and grass vegetation where the decomposed Euphorbia remains are thought to kill the grass (Theron 1979) and 2) harvester termites of the species Hodotermes mossambicus are clipping grass and cause a circular bare-soil patch (Moll 1994).
 While the Euphorbia hypothesis cannot explain the recurrent formation of new fairy circles in areas that are completely lacking Euphorbia bushes, on our excursion in 2000 we did indeed find harvester termites that were clipping off grass stems and likely caused a vegetation-free patch.
 We also recorded how heat-tolerant carnivorous Ocymyrmex ants were preying on the harvester termites that suffered from thermal distress at temperatures above 40°C, leading to the hypothesis that this heat sensitivity of the termites and predation by ants could explain the limited size of fairy circles.

 A new, holistic research approach